bernard/dotfiles/README.md

 Works on any Unix flavor and is OSX compatible.

+Adding some script to support my personal Qubes-OS setup

 This environment was tweak by me and modified from different sources.

 I would like to name those sources but as this was done more than a year ago, I don't actually remember where they where all taken.